 The government has produced guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.

-There are eight guides that cover a range of different types of work:
+There are guides covering a range of different types of work and sectors:

 - Offices and contact centres - for people who work in or run offices, contact centres and similar indoor environments

 - The visitor economy - for people who work in hotels and guest accommodation, indoor and outdoor attractions, and business events and consumer shows

 - Close contact services - for people who provide close contact services, including hairdressers, barbers, beauticians, tattooists, sports and massage therapists, dress fitters, tailors and fashion designers

 - Construction and other outdoor work - for people who work in or run outdoor working environments